Anna Harman: Professional activities

 In 2017, Harman joined WSP Canada as a Climate Change Advisor and Project Manager.
 In this role, she led net-zero carbon plans and sustainability strategies for building portfolios, working on projects such as the National Portfolio Carbon Neutral Implementation Plan for Public Services and Procurement Canada (PSPC) and the Sustainable Development and Environmental Strategy Implementation Plan for Real Property Services (RPS Canada).
 Harman co-founded and chaired the WSP Ottawa Sustainability Committee and educated young students about engineering and climate change as part of the WSP Ottawa Gender Balance Committee.

 She co-founded and leads the Council on Women in Energy & Environmental Leadership (CWEEL) as part of AEE Canada East, where she also serves as vice president.

 Awards and recognition

 Harman was named a 30 Under 30 Sustainability Leader and the 2021 Young Energy Professional of the Year by the Association of Energy Engineers.

-She've been awarded Volunteer Business Mentor Badge by OCSB Social Entrepreneurs Program.
+She was awarded Volunteer Business Mentor Badge by OCSB Social Entrepreneurs Program in 2021.